marioy47/blog-site/posts/jsdoc-cheat-sheet/index.md

 }
 ```

-Not so obvious, but extremely useful.
+As I said, not so obvious, but extremely useful.

 ## Documenting return values